-2. All proposed material and/or process changes,

-including any change in process or product

-safety or critical characteristics.

-m 3.
-All proposed changes, including:

-Manufacturing location change

-Tooling capacity change

-Re-commissioning of tooling that has been

-inactive for one year

-SO Tooling refurbishment/replacement

-ns Proposed use of new manufacturing

-ne equipment

-Tooling transfer (re-source)

-4. Any potential manufacturing/quality issues,

-5 including any change in Quality Management

-Systems certification status (expiry, suspension,

-) withdrawal or revocation).

-5. Any potential supply and/or capacity issues.

-nts 6.
-Changes to sub-Suppliers of raw material,

-components or services.

-7. Information Technology (IT) or supporting system

-try changes that might impact production or

-on shipment of product to Magna.

-8. Organizational changes with the potential for

-impact on manufacture or supply of product to

-Magna.

-9. Changes to ownership structure.
+- 1. Any pending or potential issue which the supplier has identified. - 2.
+All proposed material changes, manufacturing process changes, and all changes in process related to any product safety or critical characteristics. - 3.
+All proposed changes, including: - Manufacturing location change - Tooling capacity change - Re-commissioning of tooling that has been inactive for one year, or more - Tooling refurbishment/replacement - Proposed use of new manufacturing equipment - Tooling transfer (re-source) - Packaging changes - 4.
+Any potential manufacturing/quality issues, including suspension, revocation or withdrawal of Quality Management Systems certification status. - 5.
+Any potential supply and/or capacity issues. - 6.
+Changes to sub-suppliers of raw material, components, or services. - 7.
+Information Technology (IT) or supporting system changes that might impact production or shipment of product to Magna. - 8.
+Organizational changes with the potential for impact on manufacture or supply of product to Magna. - 9.
+Changes to ownership structure.

-Sup ppliers will support all tests, validations, approvals

-and submissions required as a result of product or

-process changes, as directed by Magna.
-Suppliers cannot charge for samples or testing resulting from supplier related or requested changes, unless approved by Magna.
+Suppliers will support all tests, validations, approvals, and submissions required as a result of product or process changes, as defined by, but not limited to AIAG PPAP requirements, VDA Vol. 2 Trigger Matrix of Part History or any other submission requirements as directed by Magna.
+Suppliers cannot charge for samples or testing resulting from supplier related or requested changes, unless approved, in writing by Magna.